tczajka/NineDigits/algorithms.md

 What we do is try to generate up to 100,000 solutions.
 Almost always this is rather fast, but we have a timeout just in case.
 If we manage to generate all the solutions, we switch to the endgame.

-Next we generate all legal moves, which may sometimes involve finding a few more solutions with digits that have not been seen in the 100,000 solutions generated so far.
+Next we generate all legal moves.
+This may sometimes involve finding a few more solutions with digits that have not been seen in the 100,000 solutions generated so far.

 Now pick the move that leaves as many of those solutions as possible.
 We are not trying to make a winning move, we are just trying to make the game hard for the opponent.